milad-ai/dbcs4041/Syllabus.md

 # **Weekly Course Outline**

-> [!NOTE]
 > **Important:**
-> Weekly topics may slightly change based on class progress and feedback.
+> The weekly topics may be subject to minor adjustments.
+Some topics might be added, removed, or shifted slightly during the course based on class progress and feedback.
 ---

 ## **Introduction to Databases and Data Concepts**